dannymagnus/CI_MS4_Elginis_Restaurant/README.md

 The contact page shows the user the business address and opening Hours.
 It also consists of an image background with the contact form overlay.
 The form allows the user to choose from a preset communication option from a drop down menu.
 <br>![Navbar model](readme/features/join-us.png)

 *12. As a first time user, I want to be able to view the restaurants location and opening hours*

 *29. As a site owner, I want users to be able to view the location and opening times*

 #### Feature 1 - Contact form
 <br>![Navbar model](readme/features/contact-form.png)

 This feature covers the following user stories

-*7. As a first time user, I want to be able to leave a comment or review* *10.
-As a first time user, I want to be able contact the restaurant*
+*7. As a logged in user, I want to be able to leave a comment or review*

+*10. As a first time user, I want to be able contact the restaurant*

-*25. As a site owner, I want users to be able to leave a comment or review* *28.
-As a site owner, I want users to be able to contact the business*
+*25. As a site owner, I want users to be able to leave a comment or review*

+*28. As a site owner, I want users to be able to contact the business*

 ### Page 9 - Reservation page